 Post sex depression?

-Dreariness after the climax
+A sense of melancholy after the climax

-Research into causes not yet complete
+The investigation into the cause is not yet complete

-Postcoital fatigue
+Postcoital Fatigue

 References